-Other certification programs, such as the American College of Sports Medicine (ACSM) personal trainer exam and the National Strength and Conditioning Association Certified Strength and Conditioning Specialist (NSCA-CSCS) exam, are notorious for their exam level of difficulty, the latter being the more difficult.
+Other certification programs, such as the American College of Sports Medicine (ACSM) personal trainer exam and the National Strength and Conditioning Association Certified Strength and Conditioning Specialist (NSCA CSCS) exam, are notorious for their exam level of difficulty, the latter being the more difficult.

-The ACSM personal trainer exam pass rate revolves around 68%, whereas the pass rate of the NSCA-CSCS is approximately 56%.
+The personal trainer ACSM exam pass rate revolves around 68%, whereas the pass rate of the NSCA-CSCS is approximately 56%.

 To put your mind more at ease, the level of difficulty, with this NASM exam and any other, can be combated with preparing appropriately, reviewing practice test questions, making flashcards, and anything more you could think of!

 Point is, take action!

 Remember the higher level of difficulty means that when you pass the exam you’ll be in a better class of personal trainers, able to increase your personal trainer salary over time.